 Here I reflect on my faux primary source assignment, an assignment I’ve since tinkered with.

 Here I explain why I take my students into the archives.

 Here I talk about my favorite primary sources to teach.
 Here I talk about it again, focusing on non-text sources.

-Here I reflect a bit on teaching the capstone in Religious Studies at my institution (something I’ll try for the first time in Fall 2017).
+Here I reflect a bit on teaching the capstone in Religious Studies at my institution.

 Here I think some on James Lang’s 2017 book Small Teaching.